canonical/ubuntu-image/README.md

 ubuntu-image is used to build the following Ubuntu images:

-* Ubuntu Core snap-based images from model assertions
+* Snap-based Ubuntu Core images from model assertions
-* Ubuntu classic preinstalled images using image definition
+* Classical preinstalled Ubuntu images using image definition

 Future versions should be generalized to build more (eventually all) Ubuntu images.